twinkalparalkar/JSBasic/InterviewQuestion.md

 2)Hoisting
 3)Temporal dead zone
 4)The difference between let, var, const
+-before intialation,let and const is in temporal dead zone -after intialation, const b=90;
+let a=90;
+window.a is not used
+//console.log(a,window.a+"is undefined")
+for var, window.a is used
+-redeclaration
+for var, it is allowed
+for let and const,it is not allowed
+-Changing value
+for var and let,it is allowed
+for const, it is not allowed

-5)Different types of errors and how to produce them.Implementation-based questions based on let, var, const
+5)Different types of errors and how to produce them.
+-Syntax error:-Let is not unexpected
+-type error:-const type not allowed to change value -reference error:-Y is not defined 6)Implementation-based questions based on let, var, const

 # CLOSER
 	Closer